Types of Degrees Animal Science Majors Are Getting

 Knowledge Areas for Animal Science Majors

-Animal science majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Animal Science Majors